xStarbound/xStarbound/doc/lua/projectile.md

 #### `EntityId` projectile.sourceEntity()

-Returns the entity id of the projectile's source entity, or `nil` if no source entity is set.
+Returns the entity ID of the projectile's source entity, or `nil` if no source entity is set.

 ---